 If you have a

-prisma/migrationsfolder, delete, move, rename, or otherwise archive this folder.
+prisma/migrationsfolder, delete, move, rename, or archive this folder.

-- Detect that the database is out of sync with the migration history and will prompt you to reset it.
-You should confirm to reset to the database (development environment only!)
+Prisma Migrate detects that the database is out of sync with the migration history and will prompt you to reset it.
+Confirm the reset (in development environments only!)

 The new migration history and the new database schema should now be in sync with your Prisma schema.

-Run the following command to reset the development database:$prisma migrate dev
+Run the following command to reset the development database:$npx prisma migrate dev

-Run the following command to baseline a migration:$prisma migrate resolve --applied "20201124-create-users"
+Run the following command to baseline a migration - this example marks the migration genreated by the Initialize migration history step as already applied:$prisma migrate resolve --applied 20210426141759_initial-migration

 If you need to baseline multiple migrations (for example, if you generated more migrations after transitioning your development environment), run the